BU-Neuromics/terminal_quest/README.md

 ### Anaconda ###

-An alternative way to install `terminal_quest` is by using [anaconda](https://anaconda.org).
+An alternative way to install `terminal-quest` is by using [anaconda](https://anaconda.org).
 After installing anaconda, open a terminal and run:

 ```
 conda create -n terminal-quest -c bubhub python=3.5 terminal-quest